 Despite their differences, however, inventory control enhances inventory management.

-What is the importance of inventory control?
+What is the purpose of inventory control?

 Understanding the importance of inventory control is crucial.
 It's not just about maximizing cash flow or reducing excess stock.
 It's about ensuring your business's survival in a competitive market.